tjuqxb/nu-impact-score/README.md

 geographical manner.
 To manage the data, we have also included Strapi as our CMS, with which we created a login page.

+The data input is currently set to a JSON file of mock data, which can be replaced once SIRIUS has finalized its calculations of the impact score.
+These estimations include an innovator name, id, and their location, as well as their number of projects and their score.

 ## 🛠 Setup

 The following are necessary to run the code in a local browser: